-\begin{proof} The commuting projection operators $ Q_{x_n} $ generate a commutative von Neumann algebra; by \ref{2d1} this algebra is isomorphic to the algebra $ L_\infty $ on some measure space (of finite measure).
-Denoting the isomorphism by $ \al $ we have $ \al(Q_{x_n}) = \One_{E_n} $, $ \al(Q_x) = \One_E $ (indicators of some measurable sets $ E_n, E $).
+\begin{pf} The commuting projection operators $ Q_{x_n} $ generate a commutative von Neumann algebra; by Fact \ref{2d1} this algebra is isomorphic to the algebra $ L_\infty$ on some measure space (of finite measure).
+Denoting the isomorphism by\vadjust{\goodbreak} $ \al$ we have $ \al(Q_{x_n}) = \One_{E_n} $, $ \al(Q_x) = \One_E $ (indicators of some measurable sets $ E_n, E $).
 Using \eqref{3b5} we get

 for all $ m,n $; the same holds for more than two indices.